Captured-Heart/Marcel-Flutter-Portfolio/marcel_portfolio.md

 ## Key Features
 1. Intuitive and user-friendly interface:

-        - Enjoy a sleek and intuitive user interface designed for seamless navigation and effortless interaction.
+        - Enjoy a sleek and intuitive user interface for seamless navigation and effortless interaction.

         - Light and dark modes